citrix/workspace-windows-storebrowse/docs/index.md

-# Storebrowse for Workspace app for Windows
+# Storebrowse Utility for Workspace app for Windows

 Storebrowse is a lightweight command-line utility that is used to interact between the client and the server.
 It is used to authenticate all the operations within StoreFront and with NetScaler Gateway.

+For documentation on older versions of the Storebrowse Utility for Citrix Receiver for Windows, click [here](https://developer-docs.citrix.com/projects/storebrowse-for-receiver-for-windows/en/latest/).

 Using Storebrowse utility, administrators can automate the following day-to-day operations: